Best Adobe Acrobat Alternatives for Mac

 Alfred is a universal search utility that people use instead of Spotlight.
 It packs many utilities, and the collection includes a text expander as well.
 However, you should have a Powerpack subscription to access the snippet management function.

 Once you have set it up, Alfred works just like a fully-fledged snippet manager.
-You can set up the hotkey and snippet keywords and do things based on the trigger.
+You can set up the hotkey and snippet keywords and have actions run based on the trigger.
 However, it works most easily with text-based snippets.
-That is, you don’t get as many macro options as you would on other tools I have covered.
+That is, you don’t get as many macro options as you would on other tools we have covered.

 Though Alfred is free to use, the Powerpack will cost you 34 GPB.